MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 ## Network Type

-The Network Type statistic (0xcc) indicate's the sender's understanding of its network access medium, encoded as a single byte value.
+The Network Type statistic (0xcc) indicates the sender's understanding of its network access medium, encoded as a single byte value.
 Note that this is purely advisory, since applications will only be aware of the local network at best.